 Medical care providers are humans.
 Humans make mistakes.
 Sometimes those mistakes cause a medical injury.
 But our medical malpractice system does not compensate for all patient injuries caused by a medical mistake.
 That’s a shocking statement, isn’t it?
 Your medical provider can hurt you by mistake.
-And, yet, you may not be compensated.
+And, yet, the jury won’t give you a penny.
 Why?
 This blog post will help you understand the answer to that question.
 The medical malpractice laws in Virginia are complicated.
 Your law firm should have extensive experience evaluating medical negligence cases.
 That way, you have the best chance of being compensated for the injury you have sustained.
 Read on to understand the concepts of “negligence” and the medical “standard of care.”

 What is medical malpractice?